tstelzle/Sudoku/Readme.md

 2. make container
 3. make run

+With the parameter 'SIZE' you can specifiy the size of the board.
+For example you can switch the default boardsize from three to two with: ```make run SIZE=2```

 ### Local
 Without docker you need to install python3 on your machine and add the modules specified in the 'requirements.txt'.
 Then you can start the application with 'python main.py'.
+You are not going to be able to print an pdf as this uses the 'wkhtmltopdf' appliaction.
+Therefore you would have to adjust the 'main.py' to not print pdf's or you install the 'wkhtmltopdf' on your system locally. (https://wkhtmltopdf.org/)